ashm97/CrowdSourceUI/README.txt

 column selection also allows the user to specify what to be used as a scoring metric (Note: for mzIdentML files the whole scoring dataframe is binded to the peptide list).

-The application also allows for passing the URL of a csv.
+The application also allows for passing the URL of a mzid or csv.
 This has been developed to specifically interface with the results from the crowdsource.
 And such is takes /?id=num.
 Where num is the number in the URL of the directory result from our crowdsource developers file URL.
 This URL also directs the application to a location for server data.
 Which is used for plotting points on the leaflet map and user statistics calculations on the homepage.
+For zn mzid file to be passed, we save the file as temp in th dat file while the application reads it in as mzR doesnt support URL as a source dest

-Visualisations are done in a mixture of shiny and ggplot.
+Visualizations are done in a mixture of shiny and ggplot.
 Many offer interactivity such as zooming and mouse over information.
 Also query creators are placed next to some plots which can be used to change displays.